optframe/optframe-rust/README.md

 After that, typical semantic versioning may apply (for features and bugs).
 However, Major version is expected to be in sync with OptFrame Project C++.

+### Progress and Timeline

+- 20/01/2022: first draft is released

+#### Missing features

+- Next step is to port NS, NSFind, NSSeq and NSEnum
+- Check for coroutine alternatives in Rust
+- Check for borrowing strategies when nesting inside methods (for XESolution)
+- Check for Disjunctions in concepts for Evaluation and MultiEvaluation to coexist
+- Port metaheuristics...
+- Port Check Module
+- much more!

 ## Acknowledgements

 I appreciate all advices from friends and students, specially Eduardo and Victor, for motivating me to create this OptFrame port as quickly as possible.